turingschool/lesson_plans/ruby_03-professional_rails_applications/caching_in_rails.markdown

 your things fast, and then the problems go away!

 Unfortunately it turns out that #1 is often pretty hard.
-In fact in some situations it may be actually impossible (see NP-Completeness).
+In fact in some situations it may be actually impossible (see [NP-Completeness](https://en.wikipedia.org/wiki/NP-complete)).

 So often in application development we turn to choice 2 -- caching.

 ## Ok but what actually is caching

-In short, caching is a technique of saving the results of some computation so that we can retrieve it later without having to re-do the calculation.
+In short, caching is an optimization technique focusing on saving the results of a computation so that we can retrieve it again later without having to re-do the original calculation.

 To a certain extent, caching is a "non-optimizing optimization" -- we don't actually make the underlying pieces any faster, but we make the application __seem__ faster by limiting